Rawrshak/Asset-Frameworks/Drafts/ImageAssetMetadata.md

         },
         "height": {
             "type": "int",
-            "description": "Height of the texture in Pixels" },
+            "description": "[Optional] Height of the texture in Pixels" },
         "width": {
             "type": "int",
-            "description": "Width of the texture in Pixels" },
+            "description": "[Optional] Width of the texture in Pixels" },
         "contentType": {
             "type": "string",
-            "description": "content type.
+            "description": "[Optional] Content type.
 Can be image/png, image/jpg, image/svg"
         }
     }
 }